 Concussions in Youth Athletes - Illinois

-The official version of these sections are currently available online at:
+The official version of 70 ILCS 1205/8-24 can be viewed online at:

 105 ILCS 5/22-80 of the Illinois School Code and 105 ILCS 25/1.15 and ILCS 25/1/20 of the Interscholastic Athletic Organization Act can be viewed online at:

 The following websites offer additional information regarding Illinois concussion laws: